Neutral Fall Decorating with Fall Leaves

 I LOVE neutral colors and I’ve always decorated for fall with neutral, even though traditionally fall is all about dark browns and oranges.
 I boycotted that with my purple and green fall post back in 2016.
 Do you remember that?
 Even the title said, No Orange Allowed!

-I love decorating for fall with just a few simple things like acorns and pine cones I got at the dollar store.
+I love decorating for autumn with just a few simple things like acorns and pine cones I got at the dollar store.
 I just put them in an ironstone dish.
 Not bad for $2 decor, right?

+I also bought some new pillows and a throw for fall this year.
 They went so nicely with my two faux fur ruched pillows (20×20 inches in ivory) and the faux fur ruched throw that I bought last year.

 And don’t pay any attention to my split couch.
 We moved it around from a sectional to a regular couch to open up the space.
 We will get a new couch for this space eventually but this one is so cozy we’re not ready to give it up just yet!